Cleancodefactory/BindKraft/Scripts/system/workspace/Readme.txt

 workspace management previously delegated to the WorkspaceWindow.

 The reasons behind this is that SysShell began handling functions which are beyond its responsibilities and are innate for a window manager.
-Designing a workspace manager component that
+Designing a "workspace manager" component that will take over tasks like placing windows, managing them and so on.